orenazad/Render-Tracker/README.md

     }
 }
 ```
-> The database listeners are started and stopped when the `View` appears and dissapears to make sure the displayed info is up to date, while ensuring listeners are only run when neccessary.
+> The database listeners are started and stopped when the `View` appears and disappears to make sure the displayed info is up to date, while ensuring listeners are only run when necessary.

 That's it!
 We've covered most major parts of the project.
 We began with Adobe ExtendScript to pull relevant information out of After Effects, and then used Adobe's Common Extensibility Platform (CEP) in order to move that data into Firebase's realtime database.
 From there, we added realtime push notifications, and then developed an iOS app to beautifully represent that data and lets users remotely control their queue!